ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 ### Upload a syllabus:

   - Back on the main page, select the 'Choose File' button to pull a syllabus from local files.
 Once selected, click 'Upload Syllabus'.
   - The application will proccess the PDF, extract textbook information, and display the results.
+Select 'Search for selected textbook' for viewing options.

   ![img](<docs/Syllabi Input.png>)